Oztheproblem/mlflow/README.md

 ## ☕ The Real Story

-> “I thought the easy part was done once I forked the repo… then I met the dependency gods.”
+> “I thought the easy part was done once I forked the repo… then I met the dependency Bros.”

 I’ve spent about **four separate days (spread over a few weeks)** configuring and learning this setup.
 Each day came with new lessons — and yes, maybe one too many visits to _Gail’s Coffee_ debugging environment paths, PowerShell policies, and the mysterious `(END)` screen.